hagbard-c/snom-robotic-arm-remote-control/README.md

 The snom VoIP-phones can handle mjpeg-streams but only as a backgroundimage on the idle-screen.
-With the help of a little tool called [mjpeg-streamer](https://sourceforge.net/projects/mjpg-streamer/) its possible to generate snapshots from a stream that can be show on the phone via the xml-minibrowser.
+With the help of a little tool called [mjpeg-streamer](https://sourceforge.net/projects/mjpg-streamer/) its possible to generate snapshots from a stream that can be shown on the phone via the xml-minibrowser.

 #### Compile mjpeg-streamer
 First install buildtools,svn and other dependencies: